juliusbradley/Resume/README.md

 # Resume

-My current professional and academic experience presented in the form of a website.Features include opaque dropdown menus, hover textshadow, and fadetoggle effects
+My current professional and academic experience presented in the form of a website.Features include opaque dropdown menus, hover textshadow, and fadetoggle effects.

 Technologies: HTML, CSS, Jquery